How to Deal With Conflict of Interest at Work: A Guide for Business Owners

 2. Disclosing Conflict of Interest

-Disclosing conflict of interest should be part of your hiring process.
-Potential employees and contractors should formally disclose any potential or actual conflict of interest.
+The disclosure of conflict of interest should be an integral part of the hiring process.
+All prospective employees and contractors must disclose in writing any potential or actual conflict of interest.

-Adding a disclosure form to the required documents is an important step in preventing conflicts of interest.
-A disclosure form can often resolve a situation that might otherwise become a conflict of interest problem.
+The inclusion of a disclosure form among the required documents is a significant move in preventing conflicts of interest.
+A disclosure form can frequently settle a matter that could otherwise become an issue of conflict of interest.

 Your company will also need clear procedures for cases of non-disclosure.